Lets vs Let’s: What’s the Difference in English Grammar?

 Meaning of Lets

-• She lets her children play outside.
+• She lets her brother use her phone.

 • My teacher lets us leave early on Fridays.